envyfox/envyfox/README.md

 ![](https://raw.githubusercontent.com/ryusakki/ryusakki/master/question.png)

 ### About me
 I'm a graduated software engineer, currently working with C++ development.
-Enthusiastic of 3D rendering, reverse engineering, and low-level programming.
+Enthusiastic of computer graphics, reverse engineering, and low-level programming.

 <!--
 **ryusakki/ryusakki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.